What Is Workers' Comp?

 What Is a Workers’ Comp Settlement?

-After an injury, the employee must report the incident usually within 72 hours to two years to claim benefits and reach a workers’ comp settlement.
+After an injury, the employee must typically report the incident within 72 hours to two years to claim benefits and reach a settlement.

-These repayments are usually awarded either in one lump sum or a structured payment plan, and businesses should take the following steps between the incident and reaching the settlement:
+These repayments are usually awarded either in one lump sum or a structured payment plan.
+Businesses should take the following steps between the incident and settling:

 - Provide Prompt Medical Attention: Ensure the employee receives proper medical care for the injury.